This post may contain affiliate links. Read my full disclosure for more information. As an Amazon Associate I earn from qualifying purchases.

 Teaching your child respect in a positive way will help you earn their respect and grow into respectful adults.

 Chances are your kids are watching every move you make.
 This is a great jumping off point for teaching your kids respect!

 They see how we show respect in certain situations too.
-Not talking in the movies or at church and showing respect while the national anthem is being sung are just a few examples.
+Not talking in the movies or at church and showing respect during the national anthem.

 Showing respect to our belongings and pets is also great to model in front of our kids.